Iterative Motion Editing with Natural Language: Abstract

 \section{Abstract}

 Text-to-motion diffusion models can generate realistic animations from text prompts, but do not support fine-grained motion editing controls.
-In this paper we present a method for using natural language to iteratively specify local edits to existing character animations, a task that is common in most computer animation workflows.
-Our key idea is to represent a space of motion edits using a set of kinematic motion operators that have well-defined semantics for how to modify specific frames of a target motion.
-We provide an algorithm that leverages pre-existing language models to translate textual descriptions of motion edits to sequences of motion editing operators (MEOs).
-Given new keyframes produced by the MEOs, we use diffusion-based keyframe interpolation to generate final motions.
-Through a user study and quantitative evaluation, we demonstrate that our system can perform motion edits that respect the animator's editing intent, remain faithful to the original animation (they edit the original animation, not dramatically change it), and yield realistic character animation results.
+In this paper, we present a method for using natural language to iteratively specify local edits to existing character animations, a task that is common in most computer animation workflows.
+Our key idea is to represent a space of motion edits using a set of kinematic motion editing operators (MEOs) whose effects on the source motion is well-aligned with user expectations.
+We provide an algorithm that leverages pre-existing language models to translate textual descriptions of motion edits into source code for programs that define and execute sequences of MEOs on a source animation.
+We execute MEOs by first translating them into keyframe constraints, and then use diffusion-based motion models to generate output motions that respect these constraints.
+Through a user study and quantitative evaluation, we demonstrate that our system can perform motion edits that respect the animator's editing intent, remain faithful to the original animation (it edits the original animation, but does not dramatically change it), and yield realistic character animation results.